aschneiderman/mixed-reality-tools/README.md

 Once you're ready to get your feet wet developing AR/VR, don't work with WebVR directly.
 Instead, do what a lot of folks are doing and use a library/platform that is been built on top of it.
 We will probably end up making heavy use of the most popular platform: [A-Frame](https://aframe.io/).

 A-Frame looks like someone saw WebVR and said to themselves, why should I have to write all that JavaScript?
-Why can't I write in something like HTML.
+Why can't I write in something like HTML?
 From taking an initial look at it, it looks like A-Frame is well-documented and has lots of examples to learn from; to get started, check out the A-Frame [website]( https://aframe.io/).

-Mixed Reality for All believes that the best way of making tech development available to as many people as possible is to [create a continuum of tools](https://datachefs.org/goals/continuum/) and  [smooth the learning curve](https://datachefs.org/goals/smoothcurve/)) among them.
+Mixed Reality for All believes that the best way of making tech development available to as many people as possible is to [create a continuum of tools](https://datachefs.org/goals/continuum/) and  [smooth the learning curve](https://datachefs.org/goals/smoothcurve/) among them.
 So, as you start getting comfortable with A-Frame, ask yourself, if I were trying to build something in AR in an area I know something about -- e.g., cooking -- what layer would I want on top of A-Frame to make my work easier?
-For example, what HTML-like tags would I want -- especially if I wasn't  a developer but a "power user"?
+For example, what HTML-like tags would I want, especially if I wasn't  a developer but a "power user"?